suinleelab/AIControl.jl/README.md

 As stated above, AIControl requires you to download precomputed data files.
 Please download and extract them to "./data" folder.

 **5. Run AIControl as julia script.**
-Simply do
-`julia aicontrol.jl [example.bam.sorted] [output_prefix]`
+Here is a sample command
+`julia aicontrolScript.jl test.bam --ctrlfolder=/scratch/hiranumn/data --xtxfolder=./data --name=test`

+Do `julia aicontrolScript.jl --help` for help.

 Currently we accept two flags.
-- `-reduced`: indicates that you are using the subsampled version of control files.
+- `--reduced`: indicates that you are using the subsampled version of control files.
-- `-nodup`: indicates that you are running without duplicate reads.
+- `--dup`: indicates that you will run it with duplicate reads.

 ## Simple trouble shooting
 - You are using Julia 0.6 and above.